Professor Stephen Davis and (Rev) Jennifer Davis

 Professor Davis lives in the college with his wife, Jennifer Smith Davis, and their puppy Josie.
 Their three grown children—Evanleigh (24), Harrison (22), and Rowyn (20)—are also proud members of the extended Pierson family.

 Jenny Davis wears many hats.
-Half of her time is spent in Stamford, Connecticut, where she is Associate Pastor at First Presbyterian Church, a.k.a. the Fish Church.
-The other half is at Pierson where she hosts various events like apple picking, daffodil planting, egg decorating, dinners, and silent study breaks (SSB).
+Her weekdays are spent at Yale Divinity School where she is the Director of Supervised Ministries.
+Her evenings and weekends are at Pierson, where she hosts various events like apple picking, Silent Study Breaks, Fellows dinners, egg decorating, and cookie baking.
 She is a 2010 graduate of Yale Divinity School, and is ordained in the Presbyterian Church, USA.
-Before coming to Pierson she taught writing part-time and functioned for many years as the Presbyterian Chaplain with Yale Religious Ministries.
-Her interests include gardening, cooking, nurturing things in general, reading science-fiction/fantasy, and shopping on eBay.
+Her past hats have included writing instructor, parish minister, hospital chaplain, and Presbyterian chaplain with Yale Religious Ministries.
+Her interests include gardening, cooking, reading, and general nesting.